Schools, universities and colleges

 Tips for building users

 - Seen a dodgy fire door?
-Report it to your landlord straight away.
+Report it to the School Head, College Dean or University maintenance department straight away.

 - Refer them to the advice on this website.

 - If you have had a Fire Risk Assessment, make sure doors were covered and the assessor is knowledgeable in this area

 - When you do your regular checks, identify and include the fire doors – do this 5 Step Fire Door Check.

 - If in doubt bring in a professional to carry out a survey.

 - You’ll find lots of advice on specifying and buying high quality, third-party certificated fire doors and doorsets from the BWF Fire Door Alliance knowledge centre.

 - Always use a reputable and competent supplier – many people claim to make fire doors, but only some have got a properly tested product that is proved to work in a fire.